 - Certified interpreter (if you do not speak Danish): DKK 600

-- Online theory teaching programme and practice test: DKK 400
+- Online theory teaching program and practice test: DKK 400

 Contacts and further information

-For questions regarding Danish driving licences, contact you local Citizen Service
+For questions regarding Danish driving licenses, contact you local Citizen Service